asmengel/music-app/README.md

 If not specified, request bodies and request headers are not required.
 E.g. for most get endpoints, the request body can be blank, or if populated, will be ignored.

+## IDs

+Each entity in the database has a read-only unique Mongo Object Id.
+See https://docs.mongodb.com/manual/reference/method/ObjectId/.
+All APB references between collections require this ID, which is the `_id` property.

 ## Users

 **Create User Account**